jjmccollum/teiphy/paper.md

 While the conversion process is a straightforward one for most collation data, various sources of ambiguity can make a one-to-one mapping of witnesses to readings impossible.
 One such source of ambiguity is lacunae, or gaps in the text due to erasure, faded ink, or damage to the page.
-Another is retroversions, or reconstructed readings in the original language of the text resulting from the back-translation subsequent translations of the text into other languages.
+Another is retroversions, or readings in the original language of the text reconstructed through the back-translation of subsequent versions of the text in other languages.
 Mechanisms for modeling ambiguous states resulting from situations like these exist in both TEI XML and NEXUS, and in both parsimony- and likelihood-based phylogenetic methods, ambiguities about the states at the leaves and even at the root of the tree can be encoded and leveraged in the inference process.
 For these reasons, it is imperative to ensure that these types of judgments, as well as other rich features from TEI XML, can be respected (and, where necessary, preserved) in the conversion process.